 One of the best features of the App Store is the lifetime membership you gain anytime you purchase an app.
 Whether your a downloading it to the same device or installing it on a brand new device, you will always have the option to download any previously-purchased apps so long as you are using the same Apple ID.
 This means you can buy one app and download it to multiple devices (including the iPhone and iPod Touch for apps that support those devices), but more importantly, you can feel free to delete any apps knowing you can download them again.

 If you are running low on space, a simple purge of apps that you no longer use can go a long way toward freeing up enough storage.
-Find out how to delete apps on your iPad.
+Want to find out which apps are taking up the most space?
+You can see which apps are the biggest storage hogs by checking your iPad usage under the general settings in the Settings app.
+Find out how to check your usage.

 Install Dropbox for Photos and Documents